sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 For sample templates that have example receipts, password resets, account activations, newsletters, and sale notifications, check out the [dynamic-template section of our email templates github repo](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates).

-These cURL calls on this page use the [receipt example template](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates/receipt).
+The cURL calls on this page use the [receipt example template](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates/receipt).

 {% info %}
 For the full API documentation, see [Mail Send with Dynamic Transactional Templates](https://dynamic-templates.api-docs.io/3.0).